-- Teamscope provided valuable input for planning and executing the management team’s onboarding to the Client’s Portfolio.
+- The Teamscope platform provided valuable input for planning and executing the management team’s onboarding to the client’s portfolio of companies.

-- Teamscope should be used at an even earlier stage (in the pre-investment DD process and in the process of selecting and onboarding new stakeholders)
+- The platform can and should be used at an even earlier stage - the pre-investment DD process and in the process of selecting and onboarding new stakeholders

-- Teamscope is an excellent tool for PE Talent Team and will be the key component in the process of onboarding new and supporting all management teams of the Portfolio companies.
+- The platform proved to provide excellent value to the talent team and will be a key component in the process of onboarding new portfolio companies and supporting management teams of all portfolio companies.

-To learn more about the teamscope.io platform and its main use cases, contact us at email@example.com or book a demo.
+To learn more about Teamscope and its main use cases, contact us at email@example.com or start a free trial below.